Abbey Camera Club History

 We moved once again, this time to St Andrews Church Hall, Brooke Street, Dumfries,

 DG1 2JL on 26th September 2020.

-When we are eventually in-situ, meetings will still be the same as before, running from 7pm to 9pm on a Wednesday evening, once Covid-19 restrictions allow.
+Club meetings will be the same as before, running from 7pm to 9pm on a Wednesday evening.